emirpasic/gods/README.md

 ### Sort

+Sort is a general purpose sort function.

-Sort uses timsort for best performance on real-world data.
-Lists have an in-place _Sort()_ method.
-All containers can return their sorted elements via _GetSortedValues()_ call.
+Lists have an in-place _Sort()_ function and all containers can return their sorted elements via _containers.GetSortedValues()_ function.

-Internally they use the _utils.Sort()_ method:
+Internally these all use the _utils.Sort()_ method:

 ```go
 package main